wisdom2608/Learn-Terraform/Load_Multple_Scripts_To_Ec2/README.md

 ## How To Load Multiple Scripts To EC2 instance Using Terraform
-These scripts will run automatically when EC2 instance boots for the first time.
+🔹 These scripts will run automatically when EC2 instance boots for the first time.

-🔹 Step 1. `data "template_file" "user_data"` Block

 ✅ Directory Structure.
 You can change it as per your requirement
 ```bash